SlothFriend/CarND-Term1-P4/README.md

 ### Identify the Lane Lines

 From the top-down perspective it's much easier to identify the lane lines.
 Lane curvature is also much easier to calculate.
 Here is an image showing the lane lines identified by a sliding window search.
-Best-fit lines are also shown in yellow for each lane line (these will be used to calculate lane curvature).

 ![Lane Lines Identified in Warped Thresholded Image](https://github.com/SealedSaint/CarND-Term1-P4/blob/master/example_images/lane_detection_warped_test2.jpg)